sm86/deliverable-documents/deliverable-1/planning.md

 ----

-## Process Details
+## Teamwork Details

+#### Q6: Have you met with your team?

+Do a team-building activity in-person or online.
+This can be playing an online game, meeting for bubble tea, lunch, or any other activity you all enjoy.
+* Get to know each other on a more personal level.
+* Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
+* Share at least three fun facts from members of you team (total not 3 for each member).

-#### Q6: What are the roles & responsibilities on the team?
+#### Q7: What are the roles & responsibilities on the team?

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
-Not necessarily one role to one team member.
+One person may have multiple roles.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder.
+ * At least one person must be identified as the dedicated partner liaison.
+They need to have great organization and communication skills.
  * Everyone must contribute to code.
 Students who don't contribute to code enough will receive a lower mark at the end of the term.

 List each team member and: